nostromo-1/robotic-car-ESP32/README.md

 * Start bluetooth connection with wiimote
   * The text `Scan...` will appear on the display.
 Then, press buttons '1' and '2' on the wiimote.
 The car will find the wiimote and attach to it.
   * The wiimote will vibrate as acknowledment of the connection, and its leds will be lit according to the selected car speed
+  * A bluetooth symbol will be displayed on the top right corner of the display
 * Start IMU calibration sequence
   * The text `CALIB?` will appear on the display.
 If you want to calibrate the IMU, you can now press the push button until the text disappears.
 This step is mandatory in the first run of the car; if you do not do it, the car will display `PLEASE CALIB ME` and abort
   * If you chose to calibrate, it starts the sequence: